 The transport of dangerous goods by rail is legislated by the Royal Decree dated 2 November 2017 relating to the transport of dangerous goods by rail, excluding explosive and radioactive substances and by the regulation relating to the international carriage of dangerous goods by rail (RID).
-This document lists the dangerous goods (i.e. materials or objects) of which the international carriage is prohibited and the dangerous goods of which the international carriage is authorised, as well as the conditions imposed on such goods.
+This document lists the goods dangerous (i.e. materials or objects) of which the international carriage is prohibited and the dangerous goods of which the international carriage is

-In Belgium, the movement by rail of certain dangerous goods is subject to certain requirements set out in the RSEIF 4.1 - Requirements for trains.
+In Belgium, the movement by rail of certain dangerous goods is subject to certain requirements set out in RDEI 341 - Trains - Provisions.